 History of Barrie Police Service

-The Barrie Police Service has been in existence since 1853 and enjoys the distinction of being the second oldest active police service in the Province of Ontario.
+The Barrie Police Service has been in existence since 1853 and is proud to have the distinction of being the second oldest active police service in the Province of Ontario.

 1853 - 1888 Chief Joseph Rogers